austensatterlee/VOSIMSynth/README.md

 # VOSIMSynth
 [![Build status](https://ci.appveyor.com/api/projects/status/49ghy4v5wbkmi0ot?svg=true)](https://ci.appveyor.com/project/austensatterlee/vosimsynth)

-In short, VOSIMSynth is a modular audio synthesizer that compiles to a VST instrument.
+VOSIMSynth is a modular audio synthesizer.

+**It's *irresponsibly* modular.**

+It allows you to construct and modify the signal flow graph however you want.

-Basically, you place these so-called "Units" onto a grid, and then connect them together with wires:
+Basically, you place these so-called "Units" onto a grid and then connect their various inputs and outputs together with wires.

+Units come in many shapes and forms, including oscillators, envelopes, LFOs, variable-rate delays, filters, basic arithmetic units, and signal visualization units.

+When you want to hear one of your units, just connect it to the designated "Output" unit to direct the signal to one of the output channels.
+You can also bring in external audio signals through one of the input channels.
+The wires coming from the input channel are just like every wire, so they may be used as modulation sources if you so desire.

 <img src="https://raw.github.com/austensatterlee/VOSIMSynth/newgraphics/screenshots/VOSIMProject_1.png"
 width=800>